Far-left politics: New Left

 The far-left is sometimes divided into the Old Left and the New Left.
 The New Left was a broad political movement that emerged from the counterculture of the 1960s and continued through the 1970s.
 It consisted of activists in the Western world who, in reaction to the era's liberal establishment, campaigned for freer lifestyles on a broad range of social issues such as feminism, gay rights, drug policy reforms, and gender relations.
 The New Left differs from the traditional left in that it tended to acknowledge the struggle for various forms of social justice, whereas previous movements prioritized explicitly economic goals.
 However, many have used the term "New Left" to describe an evolution, continuation, and revitalization of traditional leftist goals.

-Some who self-identified as "New Left" rejected involvement with the labor movement and Marxism's historical theory of class struggle; however, others gravitated to their own takes on established forms of Marxism, such as the New Communist movement (which drew from Maoism) in the United States or the K-Gruppen (Note: The K-Gruppen originally referred to the mainly Maoist-oriented small parties and other associations that had emerged in the 1960s with the disintegration of the Socialist German Student Union (SDS) and the associated decline of the West German student movement.
+Some who self-identified as "New Left" rejected involvement with the labour movement and Marxism's historical theory of class struggle; however, others gravitated to their own takes on established forms of Marxism, such as the New Communist movement (which drew from Maoism) in the United States or the K-Gruppen (Note: The K-Gruppen originally referred to the mainly Maoist-oriented small parties and other associations that had emerged in the 1960s with the disintegration of the Socialist German Student Union (SDS) and the associated decline of the West German student movement.
 The term "K group" has been used primarily by competing left groups as well as in the media.
 It served as a collective name for the numerous, often violently divided groups and alluded to their common self-image as communist cadre organizations.
 The German term Kader denotes the civil servants or party functionaries in autocratic state systems, especially in socialist states (today, among others, the People's Republic of China and Cuba).
 In the Soviet sphere of influence, cadres were a group of people in the party and ideology sector with political and technical knowledge and skills ("party cadres", "leadership cadres", "leadership cadres", "junior cadres", "cadre policy", "cadre management").
 In particular, they included the functionaries of the parties and mass organizations (executives), and university and technical college graduates (experts), but not normal working people.
 The personnel department of a company was called "Kaderabteilung" in the GDR; the head of this department was called "Kaderleiter".) in the German-speaking world.
 In the United States, the movement was associated with the anti-war college-campus protest movements, including the Free Speech Movement.

 The movement fell into decline following the end of the Vietnam War, in part as the result of a covert U.S. government campaign to mobilize the CIA's CHAOS and FBI's COINTELPRO to exacerbate existing fissions within the movement's most prominent groups, such as Students for a Democratic Society and the Black Panther Party.
 European Green parties formed from the New Left in the 1960s and 1970s, but these are not traditionally considered far-left.